 Seanna is set to graduate in February 2019 and what better way to support her other than to come and get a service done from her at our Bellevue campus!
 And if you are interested in continuing to follow Seanna throughout her beauty school journey, you can also check her out on IG: @seannadoeshair .
 Congrats Ms. Seanna.
 You are on your way to do some amazing things in the beauty industry!

-If you are interested in pursuing a career in the beauty industry take the Beauty Biz Readiness Quiz, you can also check out our programs or contact us at one of our four locations: Bellevue, Everett, Renton or Yakima!
+If you are interested in pursuing a career in the beauty industry take the Beauty Biz Readiness Quiz, you can also check out our programs or contact us at one of our five locations: Bellevue, Everett, Shoreline, Renton or Yakima!